 Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt.)
-Emerging/Needs Development (0 pts) ☐ Materials are well integrated ☐ Materials are well integrated and Materials are appropriate and ☐ Materials need to be appropriate and and exhibit all of the following exhibit the following characteristics: safe. safe. characteristics: authenticity, appropriateness and safety. appropriateness, comprehensiveness, and safety.
+Emerging/Needs Development (0 pts) Materials are well integrated and exhibit all of the following characteristics: authenticity, appropriateness, Materials are well integrated and exhibit the following characteristics: appropriateness and safety.
+Materials are appropriate and safe.
+Materials need to be appropriate and safe. comprehensiveness, and safety.

-1.9 Technology (PLEASE CHECK NOT APPLICABLE [NA] IF TECHNOLOGY WAS NOT APPLICABLE FOR THIS LESSON: NA) Technology is defined as using tools to enhance teaching and learning (e.g., audiovisual aids, multimedia, computers, digital equipment, and assistive
+1.9 Technology (PLEASE CHECK NOT APPLICABLE [NA] IF TECHNOLOGY WAS NOT APPLICABLE FOR THIS LESSON:

-Гес Fechnology is defined as using tools to enhance teaching and learning (e.g., audiovisual aids, multimedia, computers, digital equipment, and assistive technology).
+Te chnology is defined as using tools to enhance teaching and learning (e.g., au udiovisual aids, multimedia, computers, digital equipment, and assistive technology).
 Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt.)
-Emerging/Needs Development (0 pts) s Candidate and students use Candidate uses technology that is Candidate uses technology that Candidate needs to use technology technology that is active and active and engaging, and promotes promotes knowledge and skills that promotes knowledge and skills engaging, and promotes knowledge and skills complementary to the lesson. complementary to the lesson. knowledge and skills complementary to the lesson. complementary to the lesson.
+Emerging/Needs Development (0 pts) Candidate and students use Candidate uses technology that is Candidate uses technology that Candidate needs to use technology technology that is active and active and engaging, and promotes promotes knowledge and skills that promotes knowledge and skills engaging, and promotes knowledge and skills complementary to the lesson. complementary to the lesson. knowledge and skills complementary to the lesson. complementary to the lesson.